 Take advantage of new Fannie Mae guidelines

-In 2017, some changes were made to the way Fannie Mae looks at student loan debt.
+In 2017, Fannie Mae had some changes to the way it looks at student loan debt.
 These changes are specific to people paying back student loans through an income-driven repayment plan.
 Here are the new guidelines, according to Fannie Mae:

 - If the borrower is on an income-driven payment plan, the lender may obtain student loan documentation to verify the actual monthly payment is $0.
 The lender may then qualify the borrower with a $0 payment.